sehresh92/AUTOCAD-Projects-/README.md

 Hi, I am Sehresh Mehboob.

-I am going to show you (step by step) my 2D and 3D AUTOCAD Projects in the form of screenshots.
+I am going to show you (step by step) my 2D and 3D AUTOCAD Project in the form of screenshots.

 My AUTOCAD project name: "2D and 3D Big House Project"

-2D structure of Big House having

 2D structure of Big House in AUTOCAD link: